rustyscreeps/screeps-game-api/CONTRIBUTING.md

 ## `use` formatting

-`use` statements should be at the top of the file, module or function they are used within.
+Private `use` statements should be above all other non-use items within the module or function they are declared.

-Importing at the module level should be prefered to importing within functions, with the exception of importing enum variants (`use self::MyEnum::*;` is useful when dealing with big enums, but it's best kept only within the function it's used in).
+Importing at the module level should be preferred to importing within functions, with the exception of importing enum variants.
+Any statement like `use self::MyEnum::*;` should be used only within a function in order to avoid polluting the module namespace.

 When importing multiple things, `use` statements should be separated into the following newline-separated groups: